An IRA CD is a good option to consider for a guaranteed return on retirement funds.

 Investing in an IRA CD is relatively easy.
 It’s similar to purchasing a regular CD, but instead of transferring money into a CD from your checking or savings account, you would use funds in your IRA to buy a CD.
 Or, you could use money from another retirement account.

 Most of us need to save more money to retire comfortably at a time when the American population is living longer.

-One way to work toward that goal is to open an individual retirement account.
-The account, which acts as a basket for your investments, lets you enjoy certain tax benefits.
-Typically, you will open a traditional IRA or Roth IRA.
+One way to work toward that goal is to open an individual retirement account (IRA).
+Typically, your options are a traditional IRA or Roth IRA.
 Their tax advantages are different.
 Use Bankrate’s calculator to calculate your earnings for a Roth IRA and traditional IRA.

 You get to pick what investments go into your IRA.
 You can use the money you contribute to your IRA to invest in stocks and bonds.
-You can also invest in CDs.
+You can also invest your money in CDs.

 You may want to consider getting an IRA CD if your tolerance for risk is low and you’re looking for a guaranteed return to boost your retirement savings while enjoying tax advantages.

 Not everyone is eligible for an IRA, however.
 Check with your tax adviser to make sure you’re able to contribute to an IRA.

 |Navy Federal Credit Union||0.40%-0.95% (3 months-7 years)||$1,000-$100,000 for tiered APYs|

 |SchoolsFirst Credit Union||0.10%-1.15% (30 days-5 years)||$500-$100,000 for tiered APYs|